Hello,

 Will you join me with a donation to help bring books to kids?
 A donation of $500 will provide a paperback book to every kid in an entire grade; a donation of $1000 will provide a picture book or hardcover book for an entire grade.
 And, of course, any amount helps!

 The Bookstormer Foundation is a 501c3 non-profit, and your donation is tax-deductible.
-Each book provided will contain a Bookstormer bookplate and a bookmark stating, “This book provided for you with the help of [business/organization names].”

 We've learned in recent years that the number-one indicator of later academic and life success is linked directly to whether a family has books in the home.
 Reading creates empathy, understanding, and a connection with others across the globe.
 I firmly, passionately believe that kids reading will save the world.
 Your participation will be invaluable.
 Will you help me help these kids?